-The second way to enjoy the studio park even more is to go to the many attractions you can go for a small additional fee.
-Here you have some of the attractions, so if you find something you like, consider going to it!
+The second way to enjoy the studio park, even more, is to go to the many attractions you can go for a small additional fee.
+In the Trick Art Museum of the park, you can take really interesting pictures!

 You can also get a set of four tickets for a cheaper price.
-These tickets are great for those who want to go to many attractions that require an additional fee, but notice that you can’t use these tickets at the Shuriken throwing star dojo.
+These tickets are great for those who want to go to many attractions that require an additional fee.
 These tickets cost 1,600 yen for adults, and 1,200 yen for children, both for four tickets.

 After having spent half a day at Toei Kyoto Studio Park, we can safely say that this is one of the most fun places to visit in the whole of Kyoto!